Ebenezer22-AI/Eduwave-University/README.md

 ## Features of the app
 The app has features like:
-Dashboard:Courses and Planner
-AI Tutors and Profile
-Daily problems and Setting
-Quiz: Both Offline and online
+Dashboard:Courses and Planner, AI Tutors and Profile, Daily problems and Setting, Quiz: Both Offline and online, and Schedule
-Schedule

 **Prerequisites:**  Node.js